UCL/calibr/README.md

 The package is still in the early stages of development, with only a subset of the algorithmic variants proposed by Järvenpää, Gutmann, Vehtari and Marttinen (2021) currently implemented.
-In particular there is no support yet for models with noisy likelihood evaluations or greedy strategies for optimizing the acquisition functions.
+In particular there is no support yet for models with noisy likelihood evaluations.
 Expect lots of rough edges!

 This project is developed in collaboration with the [Centre for Advanced Research Computing](https://ucl.ac.uk/arc), University College London.